top of page

 She's been a camera woman/audio engineer for The United Nations, CNN News, SNY, Harvard University and FOX News Channel.

-She's photographed major New York dance companies and has been the official photographer for UNESCO APCEI at the United Nations.
+She was the official photographer for UNESCO APCEI at the United Nations.

 WRITER:

-Melanie has written featured articles for "Dance Teacher Magazine" and had her own column in "All About Jazz.com" and "Jazzespresso.com"
+Melanie's written featured articles for "Dance Teacher Magazine" and had her own column in "All About Jazz.com" and "Jazzespresso.com"

 In 2020, Melanie received an honorable mention for her novel, "Rub" from the Emerging Writer's Fellowship through Miami Book Fair.